seppzer0/zero_kernel/README.md

 ### Bundle

-There is an option named `bundle` which combines build artifacts of both `kernel` and `assets` commands into a single package.
+The `bundle` command is a combined usage of kernel builder and assets collector core modules.

-This is especially useful for linking the kernel version with the appropriate ROM version.
+This is especially useful for linking the kernel build with the appropriate ROM build.

-There are cases when an old kernel version is used with the newer ROM version (adapted for the *newer* version of kernel).
-Such cases can ultimately lead to your system working improperly or breaking down completely, which is why it is important to use a specific kernel build with a corresponding ROM build.
+There are cases when an old kernel build is used with the newer ROM build.
+Such cases can ultimately lead to your system working improperly or breaking down completely, which is why it is important to use a *specific* kernel build with a corresponding ROM build.

 Currently, there are three types of packaging available: